Not sure what to do in Cappadocia, Turkey?

 7. Check Out The Pottery In The Town of Avanos

 It is believed that pottery was created here as far back as 2000 BCE by the Hittites.
-What resulted was generations of craftsmen whose expertise can still be seen today as you wander down the streets of Avanos.
+The result?
+Generations of craftsmen whose expertise can still be seen today as you wander down the streets of Avanos.

 There are A LOT of pottery studios/shops around Avanos, some will even offer a FREE pottery-making tour for those who would like to try.